MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/iot/iot-metrics-setup.md

 ## How to configure metrics

-If you want to view graphs of your messages in Supply Chain Management, you must setup the metrics using these steps:
+If you want to view the time series graphs of your messages in Supply Chain Management, you must setup the metrics using these steps:

 1. Copy the Redis cache connection string:
-    1. In Azure, go to the Redis cache.
+    1. In the Azure portal, go to the Redis cache.
     2. Navigate to **Settings** \> **Access keys**.
     3. Copy the **Primary connection string** field.
 2. In Supply Chain Management, navigate to **Production control \> Setup \> IoT Intelligence \> Scenario parameters**.